×

 Share the article

 An electrocardiogram (ECG) is a non-invasive and painless device used by doctors to measure the electrical activity of the heart.
-Every time the heartbeats, it produces an electrical impulse that facilitates the pumpsing of blood through the heart.
-Doctors use ECGs to determine whether the heart’s electrical activity is normal or not.
+Every time the heart beats, it produces an electrical impulse that facilitates blood pumping through the heart.
+Doctors use ECGs to determine whether the heart’s electrical activity is normal.

 Wave patterns representing your heart’s electrical rhythm are displayed on an ECG.
 Unpredictable, erratic, or non-standard waves may indicate heart problems.
-An ECG is used to detect irregularities in your heart and to assist your doctor understand how well your heart is functioning.
+An ECG detects irregularities in your heart and assists your doctor in understanding how well your heart is functioning.

 The different types of electrocardiograms are:

-Holter Monitor: An ECG is worn for a predetermined amount of time.
+• Holter Monitor: An ECG is worn for a predetermined amount of time.
 The gadget can be worn around the neck or fastened around the waist like a belt.
-The electrodes will be affixed to the skin by the technician and connected to the recording device.
+The technician affixes the electrodes to the skin and connects them to the recording device.

-Echocardiography is a medical test that uses sound waves to create an image of your heart and valves in real-time.
-It is also known as an ECHO test.
-This test is performed by physicians to track heart activity and obtain crucial functional information about the health of your heart by watching real-time cardiac signals.
+Echocardiography, or an ECHO test, is a medical test that uses sound waves to create real-time images of your heart and valves.
+Physicians perform this test to track heart activity and obtain crucial functional information about the health of the heart by watching real-time cardiac signals.
 Echocardiograms use technology similar to an ultrasound machine to provide a clear picture of your heart.

 The different types of echocardiograms are:

-• Transthoracic echocardiography is the most common type, where the instrument is placed on the patient’s chest.
-By applying gel, soundwaves travel quickly and can be easily detected.
+• The most common type is transthoracic echocardiography, in which the instrument is placed on the patient’s chest.
+By applying the gel, sound waves travel quickly and can be easily detected.

-• Transesophageal echocardiography involves the use of a long tube with a thin transducer at the end.
+• Transesophageal echocardiography involves using a long tube with a thin transducer at the end.
 The patient needs to swallow the tube, which provides a closer image of the organ, making it easier to identify any issues.

-• Doppler ultrasound, on the other hand, is used to monitor blood flow.
+• Doppler ultrasound is used to monitor blood flow.
 It involves producing sound waves at specific frequencies and observing how they bounce back to the device.
 This technique is useful in identifying any valve issues and related problems.

 The ECG shows anomalies in the heart’s structure, abnormal heart rate, abnormal cardiac rhythm, electrolyte imbalances, high blood pressure, and heart attacks.
-When a heart problem arises or when receiving therapy for another condition where the heart reports are crucial, the ECG is performed.
-As soon as any anomalies are discovered, the therapies can begin.
+It is performed when a heart problem arises or when receiving therapy for another condition, where the heart reports are crucial.
+As soon as any anomalies are discovered, therapies can begin.

 Following the completion of the ECHO, the findings are displayed.
 The physician reviews all the pictures from the ECHO test and compares them to determine whether any heart damage, atypical chamber size, thin or thick ventricle walls, malfunctioning valves, reduced pumping force, blood clots, etc., are present.
 The purpose of the ECHO test is to take these factors into account and look for any anomalies.

-An ECG may be performed by your doctor if you:
+The ECG test may be performed by your doctor if you:

-In addition, electrocardiograms are helpful in monitoring your cardiac health if you have any of the following conditions: endocarditis, or infected heart valves or if you had a recent heart attack.
+In addition, electrocardiograms are helpful in monitoring your cardiac health if you have any of the following conditions: endocarditis, or infected heart valves, or if you have had a recent heart attack.

-Important details regarding your heart, such as the presence of any alarming blockages, can be obtained from an echocardiography.
+An echocardiogram can provide important details about your heart, such as the presence of any alarming blockages.

 Procedural differences between an ECG and an ECHO

-While both echocardiograms and ECGs are noninvasive, they are carried out in different methods.
+While both echocardiograms and ECGs are noninvasive, they are carried out using different methods.

 ECG: Tiny electrodes are affixed to your skin’s surface to do an ECG.
 The electrodes are equipped with wires that link to an apparatus that captures the electrical activity of your heart.

-ECHO Test: Gel is applied to your chest wall and a hand-held transducer is moved over the affected area while doing an ECHO test.
+ECHO Test: Gel is applied to your chest wall, and a hand-held transducer is moved over the affected area while you perform an ECHO test.
 Sound waves enter your body through the transducer, reverberating off your heart to produce images.

-You can resume your regular activities immediately following your test, as there is no recovery period required due to the non-invasive nature of both procedures.
+You can resume your regular activities immediately following your test.
+Due to the noninvasive nature of both procedures, no recovery period is required.

 The duration of each medical test varies.
 An ECG typically takes only a few minutes to complete.
 However, the process of placing the sensors might take longer than actually recording your heart’s statistics.